trisdauvergne/volvo/README.md

 - The 'HomeScreen' component contains a few features which could be separated out into separate files to make it easier to manage
 - The layout of the learn and shop pages could be improved but this may be because there is not a lot of information to display.
 If this were a product for real release it would contain more information as well as brand logos to make the page feel more complete
 - A facility to purchase from the shop page
+- If the app were to grow any larger and there were more pages or functionality for a purchase, I would implement a data store where data could be passed easily between pages and stored